Rashmighadei234/HOME/README.md

 # HOME
-TThis is my First Git Repositary Author - Rashmi (ABIT)
+This is my First Git Repositary
+Author - Rashmi (ABIT)